CompuTec/computec-docs/docs/processforce/user-guide/mrp/overview.md

   ![Order Recommendation](./media/overview/order-recommendation.png)
 - Select which Production Order to create
-- Press Update button
+- Press "Update" button

   ![Order Recommendation Update](./media/overview/order-recommendation-update.png)
-- System message displays the number of created orders
+- The system displays a confirmation message with the number of orders created.

   ![System Message](./media/overview/system-message.png)
 - A report listing all documents created using the Order Recommendation option is displayed at the end of the document creation